Silversands Grenada at Grand Anse

 Planning a Stay

 Grenada's peak season runs from mid-December through April, when the island's dry season coincides with northern hemisphere winter travel demand.
 Guests targeting the Beach Lounge programme should plan arrivals that include a Friday or Saturday night.
-Booking through the Leading Hotels of the World channel carries member benefits worth factoring into the planning process.
-The property sits directly on Grand Anse Main Road, within direct reach of Maurice Bishop International Airport in Point Salines, which handles direct and connecting service from major North American and European hubs.
-Guests comparing Caribbean properties at this level should also look at the EP Club coverage of hotels like Hotel Esencia in Tulum and Amangiri in Canyon Point for a sense of how design-led independent properties operate in different geographic markets, and how Silversands fits within that broader cohort of properties that prioritise physical environment and food programme over branded scale.
+The property sits directly on Grand Anse Main Road.
+Guests comparing Caribbean properties at this level can look to other design-led independents in different markets for a sense of how Silversands fits within that broader cohort of properties that prioritise physical environment and food programme over branded scale.

 Cost and Credentials